-A bad customer experience is never good.
-For those purchasering gift vouchers for a loved one this is doubly so.
-To help improve the experience that your end customers have in edge case situations we’ve made the following changes:
+A negative customer experience is never good.
+For those purchasing gift vouchers for a loved one, this is doubly so.
+To help improve the experience that your end customers have in edge-case situations we’ve made the following changes:

 - Continuous enterprise-grade synthetic user testing of gift voucher setups to detect issues before users encounter them.

 - Real-time enterprise error detection and reporting.

 - Dedicated enterprise email delivery system, improving email deliverability and the reporting of failed deliveries.

 - On page/voucher checkout feedback and error collection form for end customers.

 - Changing the standard payment method to PayPal to credit/debit card via Stripe.

 - An automatic follow-up email to customers on checkout completion, allowing for them to raise any issues they encounter.

 What is synthetic user testing?